spacebanana420/tanuki/README.md

 # Requirements & how to use

 Tanuki requires the following to work:
-* Scala 3 or Java 19
+* Scala 3 or Java 8 or later
 * FFmpeg (optional, for screenshot functionality)

 Tanuki's OS support extends to all operating systems with WINE support + Windows.